pudly/schmopera-hugo/content/articles/tosca-the-nyco-renaissance.md

 date = "2016-01-13T11:38:00-05:00"
 lastmod = "2016-01-14T12:52:00-05:00"
 publishDate = "2016-01-14T12:23:00-05:00"
-slug = "tosca-the-nyco-renaissance"
-title = "Tosca &amp; the NYCO Renaissance"
+short_description = "NYCO Renaissance's general director is Michael Capasso, who previously ran Dicapo Opera Theatre, a small New York-based company that has since \"disbanded\", and which was sued in 2013 by the musicians' unions for failure to pay their artists.
+Capasso is \"thrilled\" about directing the revived company, despite any questions of his ability to keep it financially afloat." slug = "tosca-the-nyco-renaissance" title = "Tosca &amp; the NYCO Renaissance"
 +++